 Pang (part one).

 Pang (part two).

-Over the coming days I will be posting some feature pieces on my favourite individual artists from Femme Fierce Croydon, showcasing their work throughout the entire day.
+Over the coming days I will be posting some feature pieces on our favourite individual artists from Femme Fierce Croydon, showcasing their work throughout the entire day.
 Be sure to check back soon.
-You can also view the other great pieces in Croydon’s Art Quarter created before yesterday, including a second piece from Artista, Gnasher, Mr Cenz & Dan Kitchener in my post (covered here).
+You can also view the other great pieces in Croydon’s Art Quarter created before yesterday, including work from Gnasher, Mr Cenz & Dan Kitchener in our post (covered here).